lsi-ufcg/safer-reproduction-kit/README.md

 ## Post Processing

 After we finished the experiments and started to analyse the results, we needed to collect more data to complement our analysis.
 We extracted these extra data from Safer logs in `outputs/<project_name>/stdout.txt`.
+You can extract the original logs from our experiment `outputs.zip` in zenodo to this root folder
 The scripts used for this step are stored in `post-processing` folder and described below:

 ### Count Version Changes script